P2PModels/wallofshame-frontend/docs/docs/frontend/docu 2.md

 Map: in order to change the icon, we place a new icon called punteroMapa in the file config.json instead of the smart-logo.

-[ok] Onboarding: names are changed to spanish
+Onboarding: names are changed to spanish

 Retry button:
 we use error to see if an error occurred in sendReport